matthewhiggins415/weatherApp/README.md

 Once the above is complete, make sure your deployed application works the same and email your live application URL to the instructional team.

-### Part Three: Add a Back End API

-Launch express API.

-Add a HomeTown property to a user that can be a string like "Boston, MA"

-Test that a user can sign up, sign in, change password, sign out, and update their HomeTown.

-### Part Four: Add Auth and HomeTown to React App

-Update react app so when a user signs up they include their HomeTown.

-Update react app so user has to log in to access the weather functionality.

-Update react app so when user logs in, they see their hometown's data by default.

 ## [License](LICENSE)